LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting June 2nd 2025.md

 - An open call to level designers
 ---
 **Other things of note**
+- Honorariums
 - General interest in learning skills.
 Commitment to learning skills specific to game development
 - Thoughts on the organisation of the team?
-	- - Do we prefer being given strict tasks?
-Or coming up with work by knowing the state of
+	- Do we prefer being given strict tasks?
+Or coming up with work by knowing the content we are working on?
 	- Are we interested in a more casual work ethic?
+---

+Thanks everyone :)

 ---
 # Live Notes